 This product is not meant for big balances, it is meant to encourage a modest savings habit.
 The interest rate of 3% APY is triple what the top high-yield savings accounts offer right now, and more than double what the top 1-year bank CDs are offering.
 NCUA-insured!

-More account details.
-If you maxed out this account and set aside $500 a month for 12 months, at the end you’d have put in $6,000 and earned about $180 in interest (~$193 if you made every transfer on the 1st of the each month by my quick calculations).
-The low deposit limits make this account best for people who can benefit from a little extra carrot to start saving, as you can tell yourself that you are getting 5% more or six times the interest rate on other “high yield” savings accounts.
-NCUA-insured! $6,000 also happens to be just about the same amount as a full Roth IRA contribution.
+A bit o’ math… At 3% APY, if you maxed out this account and set aside $500 a month for 12 months, at the end you’d have put in $6,000 and earned about $90 in interest (~$97 if you made every transfer on the 1st of the each month by my quick calculations).
+Not life-changing, but again federally-insured and triple what you could get at another bank. $6,000 also happens to be just about the same amount as a full Roth IRA contribution.
 Hint, hint.

 At the end of the 12 months, all accrued savings plus earned dividends will be transferred into your primary savings account.
 Each member can only have one CU Thrive account open at one time, but after one 12-month period ends you can open up another one (assuming it is still offered).
 Full disclosure (PDF).